-Go back far enough into agile history, and you will see that a long running theme in agile has been the practice of test first design (TFD).
+Go back far enough into agile history, and you will see that a long-running theme in agile has been the practice of test-first design (TFD).
 Traditionally, software would have been developed, then handed over to testers for testing.
 The implication of this is that developers don’t know how to test, and so are presumed to write the code, let someone else test it and provide feedback, then they fix the faults.

-With TFD, the developers either have some knowledge of testing, or work closely with someone who does.
+With TFD, the developers either have some knowledge of testing or work closely with someone who does.
 Together, they design the set of tests that will test the as yet unwritten code.
 In designing the tests, they will think about modes of failure, and hence how the developer might avoid or handle those.
 They read the functional requirements, or obtain sufficiently detailed input requirements from the stakeholder, to be able to construct a set of tests that will confirm the code meets these input requirements.

 Having constructed these tests, the developer can now go ahead and develop code to pass these tests, the tests now being an executable specification of the original requirement.
-The quoted benefits of using test first development cited by agile experts are:
+The quoted benefits of using test-first development cited by agile experts are:

 - You were going to write the tests anyway, so why not write them first to support the development process.
 It won’t take any longer to do it this way round;

 - The tests will force the developer to analyse the requirements before beginning development.
-Having thought longer about what is to be developed, particularly with a focus on its robustness as well as its correctness, there is opinion that this may actually shorten the development time since less code is developed that is not subsequently discarded.
+Having thought longer about what is to be developed, particularly with a focus on its robustness as well as its correctness, there is an opinion that this may actually shorten the development time since less code is developed that is not subsequently discarded.

 TFD does not mandate knowing all the requirements for a piece of functionality when coding begins.
 There is latitude in the technique for code to be developed incrementally.
 However, as each increment of functionality is begun, the first thing that is constructed is the set of tests for that new behaviour.

-By far the widest heard term in test first development is Test Driven Development.
-Consequently a cynic might also say that it is also the most widely misunderstood!
+By far the widest heard term in test-first development is Test Driven Development.
+Consequently, a cynic might also say that it is also the most widely misunderstood!
 Differing literature calls it Test Driven Design or Test Driven Development, so even the expansion of the abbreviation is ambiguous.